wso2/choreo-apim-mediation-policies/mediation-add-query-param/Package.md

-# Add Query Param
+# Add Query Parameter

 ## Overview

-This package contains the mediation policy "Add Query Param" which is available out of the box in Choreo.
-This policy provides the capability to add additional query parameters to a request flowing through a proxy created in Choreo.
+This policy Provides the capability to add additional query parameters to a request.

 ## Usage